as595/NeuralCompression/Notes.md

 or 8 x 8 x 10 for CIFAR10)*
 (Section 3.2)

 This second statement means that the residual blocks must have *N* hidden units (not 256) unless there is an additional FC layer after the encoder and before the decoder.
+I've assumed

-I've assumed that there's no additional FC layer for now.
+ * that there's no additional FC layer;
+ * that there's a batchnorm after each conv layer.

 Implemented as: